Generic name: meropenem

 (30mg/kg every 8 hours)

 Probenecid competes with meropenem for active tubular secretion and thus inhibits the renal excretion of meropenem.
-Following administration of probenecid with meropenem, the mean systemic exposure increased 56% and the mean elimination half-life increased 38%.
-Co-administration of probenecid with meropenem is not recommended.
+Following administration of probenecid with meropenem, the mean systemic exposure increased 56% and the mean elimination half-life increased 38% [see Drug Interactions (7.1)].

 Mechanism of Action